Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Variations on a theme: Mackey functors

 such that the identity objects are strict identities. \end{enumerate} When the objects are clear, we will write $\circ$ instead of $\circ_{x,y,z}$. \end{definition}

-\begin{example}[{c.f.\ \cite[Section 5]{BohmannOsorno:2015}}] The category of small permutative categories and strictly unital lax monoidal functors is a $\PC$-category, denoted $\Perm_{\PC}$.
+\begin{example}[{c.f.\ \cite[Section 5]{BohmannOsorno:2015}}] The $2$-category of small permutative categories, strictly unital lax monoidal functors, and monoidal natural transformations is a $\PC$-category, denoted $\Perm_{\PC}$.
 The permutative structure on strictly unital lax monoidal functors is given by pointwise addition. \end{example}

 \begin{definition} Let $\cat{C}$ and $\cat{D}$ be $\PC$-categories.
 A $\PC$-functor $F\colon \cat{C}\to \cat{D}$ consists of an object function $\mathrm{ob}(\cat{C})\to \mathrm{ob}(\cat{D})$ as well as strictly unital lax functors $ F_{x,y}\colon \cat{C}(x,y)\to \cat{D}(Fx,Fy) $ such that the following diagram commutes for all $x,y,z\in \cat{C}$